andrewywoo/andrewywoo.github.io/src/posts/2020-07-04/index.md

 After researching some React based frameworks, I landed on Gatsby for a couple of reasons.

 1. Gatsby takes care of organizing your data through GraphQL
-2. A static site generator that builds HTML during the build proccess was very attractive
+2. A static site generator that builds HTML during the build proccess will ensure a fast web app
 3. Loads of plugins that tackle most major problems in web development such as routing and image processing
 4. Amazing documentation for almost everything you'd need to learn on how to utilize the framework